The Problem

 The reversal: (find the cause of the psr’s, not by asking why, but by imagining what I would see if I didn’t do psr’s to myself.)

-Because poor me if I didn’t (imagine revenge),
+Because poor me if I didn’t (imagine revenge, in the fantasy it will take away my pain forever),

 namely, the delay in the pleasure of getting over the grief from the loss